 Nursing home falls can happen for many reasons, including medication changes, low blood pressure or infection.
-Unfortunately many falls could have been avoided, sometimes it is down to neglect with vulnerable older people being left unable to move or lift on their own.
+Unfortunately many falls can be avoided and are often caused by neglect with vulnerable older people being left unable to move or lift on their own.

 Our FAQ guide on falls within a nursing home setting covers the reasons why falls can happen as well as what you can do as a family member of someone who has suffered a fall.

 Nursing home falls can happen for various reasons, such as: